Dubplate: History

+According to David Toop, the "dub" in dubplate is an allusion to the dubplate's use in "dubbing" or "doubling" the original version of a track.
 The first use of dubplates is commonly attributed to sound engineer King Tubby and reggae sound systems such as Lloyd Coxsone and Killamanjaro.
-Special and one-off versions would be cut to acetate for competing in a sound clash, utilising vocals specially recorded to namecheck the sound system.
-As such, these would become known as "dubplate specials" often remarking on the prowess of the sound system playing it, in a bid to win the clash.
+Special and one-off versions were cut to acetate for competing in a sound clash, using vocals specially recorded to namecheck the sound system.
+As such, these became known as "dubplate specials" often remarking on the prowess of the sound system playing it, in a bid to win the clash.

-In the UK, the earliest place to cut reggae dubplates would also be one of the most unlikely.
-John Hassell and his wife ran a recording studio from their suburban house in Barnes, South West London, but would become key to British sound systems and artists such as Dennis Bovell.
-Throughout the 1980s and 1990s, Music House in North London and JTS Studio in East London would become the two most prominent "cutting houses".
+In the UK, John Hassell and his wife ran a recording studio from their suburban house in Barnes, South West London, which became key to British sound systems and artists such as Dennis Bovell.
+Throughout the 1980s and 1990s, Music House in North London and JTS Studio in East London were the two most prominent "cutting houses".

-Whilst acetates have been used in the music industry for many years, especially in dance music, dubplates would become a particularly important part of the jungle/drum and bass scene throughout the 1990s.
-This would be followed through its descendants UK garage, grime and dubstep, and cutting houses such as Transition.
-New music would regularly be composed and recorded onto DAT tape in order for it to be cut onto dubplate, often so that it could be played that weekend (or even that night).
+Whilst acetates have been used in the music industry for many years, especially in dance music, dubplates became a particularly important part of the jungle/drum and bass scene throughout the 1990s.
+This was followed by the UK garage, grime and dubstep genres, and cutting houses such as Transition.
+New music was composed and recorded onto DAT tape to be cut onto dubplate, often so that it could be played that weekend (or even that night).

 Despite the shift to DJing on digital mediums such as CDJs and DJ controllers, dubplates continue to be used for playing exclusive music and have also gained a specialist market in recent years.

-Etymology

-According to David Toop, the "dub" in dubplate is an allusion to the dubplate's use in "dubbing" or "doubling" the original version of a track.